ctm6100/IC382_Controller/README.md

 # Humane_Controller
 It is a humane version for IC382 Rescue Robot student.
-Full of love ~
+I am so kind.

 ## What's inside?
 * Basic robot movement